AlgoCompSynth/eikosany/docs/reference/render_cps_chords.md

   the scale table for the CPS

-- home_folder:
+- output_directory:

-  each chord will be rendered into a sub-folder of this one
+  chords will be rendered into this folder

 ## Value